slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Two monologues do not make a dialogue."
 -- Mikhail Bakhtin [1895]*

+> *"Don’t talk unless you can improve the silence."
+-- Jorge Luis Borges [1899]*

+> *"The most important thing in communication is hearing what isn’t said."
+-- Peter Drucker [1909]*

+> *"If you want to be interesting, be interested."
+-- David Ogilvy [1911]*

 > *"Everyone you meet always asks if you have a career, are married or own a house; as if life was some kind of grocery list.
 But nobody ever asks if you are happy."
 -- Heath Ledger [1979]*